AURORA-mixnet/AURORA/README.md

 The experiments reported in the paper use up to **500 iterations**.

-Users interested in additional experiments may safely adjust the following parameters:
+Users interested in additional experiments may safely adjust the following parameters in `Experiments.py`:

 - **`Iterations`**
   Controls the number of independent network snapshots used in the experiment.